Mithilesh1609/visualize_analize_predict_covid-19_data_in_python/README.md

 # visualizing-covid-19-data-in-python

-Here we have used this
+Here we have used this python libraries
 - Pandas - for dataset handeling
 - Numpy - Support for Pandas and calculations
 - Matplotlib - for visualization (Platting graphas)